Massage for Runners: The Psychological Benefits

 Deep tissue massage can be helpful for runners who have tight muscles from running or who are recovering from an injury.
 The massage targets the deep layers of fascia and muscles.
 The massage works the entire muscle, helping to recover after intense periods of training.

 Generally tapotement movements are used at the end of a session.
 The purpose of this is to stimulate the skin and muscle to leave you feeling energised.
-These movements are quick, fast chopping using the edge of the hand.
+Using the edge of the hand, these movements are quick and choppy.

 Deep tissue massage should be on your list to book in every few months (or a couple of times a month, if you are able).
 However make sure to wait 47-72 hours before or after a race, otherwise it may cause irritation and delayed soreness of the muscles.
 As this is such a specific type of massage that is fairly intense, it would be worth working out an appropriate schedule with your therapist.